Joe-McCann/cs-241-hugo-notes/content/course/softwareEngineering/_index.md

 Before starting work as a Software Engineer, I had always heard people say *"don't worry about grades, they teach you everything on the job anyway"*[^1].
 This always confused me because, I was learning a shitton in school and wasn't sure what stuff I was missing out on.

 Turns out that they were definitely right, and there was so much that I didn't know about.
 Not only that, but while your coworkers *will* teach you about the job, they certainly don't *want* to teach you on the job.
-So lets get you as up to speed as possible.
+So let's get you as up to speed as possible.

-[^1]: This is not to say that CS cirriculum is useless, rather you just don't interact with it as much in a direct way as with other things you do.
+[^1]: This is not to say that CS curriculum is useless, rather you just don't interact with it as much in a direct way as with other things you do.
 Certainly knowing theory and how to learn is very important.